Chocolate / Vegan Chocolate Ganache (3 Ingredients)

 Close up of chocolate ganache swirls.

 This vegan ganache is a recipe I’ve been making for years and years now, I think first inspired by Traci’s chocolate cake.
-It’s dreamy.
-It’s my go-to frosting and filling for anything chocolate – see below for a list of all the recipes it’s used in on OE.
+It’s dreamy, with a deep chocolate flavour and smooth, creamy texture.
+It’s my go-to frosting and filling for anything chocolate – see below for a list of all the recipes it’s used in on Occasionally Eggs.

-The method is a touch different from what you see on Bake Off, where I always get nervous at them heating the chocolate rather than the milk.
-You risk burning the chocolate if you forget about it, even for a moment, and this method is also much faster.
+The method is a touch different from what you might have seen on Bake Off, where I always get secondhand stress when they heat the chocolate rather than the milk.
+You risk burning the chocolate if you forget about it, even for a moment, and this method of heating the milk before pouring it over the chocolate is also much faster.

-All you need to make your very own vegan chocolate ganache is a can of coconut milk, some dark chocolate, and a little maple syrup.
-Heat, mix, chill, and you’re ready to go.
+All you need to make your very own vegan chocolate ganache is a can of coconut milk, some dark chocolate, and a little vanilla.
+Heat, mix, cool, and you’re ready to go.
+Use this for any recipe that calls for ganache.

 • Coconut milk: there are no substitutions for full-fat canned coconut milk.
 If you have coconut cream, that works very well in place of the milk (it’s just a higher amount of coconut solids to water).

-• Dark chocolate: This must be at least 70% dark chocolate. here will be some very slight variation in the final texture of the ganache depending on the type of chocolate you use.
+• Dark chocolate: this must be at least 70% dark chocolate.
+There will be some very slight variation in the final texture of the ganache depending on the type of chocolate you use.
 Chocolate chips are fine, but they will make for a harder final product than bar chocolate will.
+Use a chocolate you like the taste of plain.

-Try mixing things up with some additions!
-Vanilla is an obvious choice, but other spices like cinnamon, cardamom, or a touch of black pepper are nice.
+• Vanilla extract: I’ve never tested this with fake vanilla and would just leave it out if you don’t have pure vanilla extract.
+Other spices like cinnamon, cardamom, or a touch of black pepper are nice.
 Orange zest is excellent (zest, vanilla, and cinnamon is particularly nice in a winter dessert).

 If it seems as though your ganache isn’t setting, first give it the 12-hour chilling time to see if it solidifies during that period.
-If it still hasn’t set – this is usually due to too much water in the coconut milk – you can fix it!
+If it still hasn’t set – this is usually due to too much water in the coconut milk, or using low fat coconut milk – you can fix it!

 You shouldn’t have that problem if you use the right coconut milk and dark chocolate, but just in case.
 This does require some patience so give it time.